bradenmcritchfield/git-practice-bradenmcritchfield/Readme.md

 # Git_Practice

-A repository for practiing and learning git commands.
+A repository for practicing and learning git commands.